ZKNoxHQ/ETHDILITHIUM/doc/eip-mldsa.md

     - 2420 bytes for ML-DSA signature
     - 20512 bytes for the ML-DSA expanded public key
 - **Output data**:
     - If the algorithm process succeeds, it returns 1 in 32 bytes format.
-    - If the core algorithm process fails, it does not return any output data <span style="text-color:red;">?????</span>.
+    - If the algorithm process fails, it returns 0 in 32 bytes format.

 #### Error Cases
+- Insufficient gas has been provided.
 - Invalid input length (not compliant to described input)
 - Invalid field element encoding (≥ q)
 - Invalid norm  bound